Wilmer Flores

-Wilmer Alejandro Flores Garcia (born August 6, 1991), nicknamed "Catire", is a Venezuelan professional baseball infielder who is a free agent.
-He has previously played in Major League Baseball (MLB) for the New York Mets, Arizona Diamondbacks and San Francisco Giants.
-On his 16th birthday in 2007, Flores signed as an international free agent with the Mets, and he made his major league debut with them in 2013.
+Wilmer Alejandro Flores García (born August 6, 1991), nicknamed "Catire", is a Venezuelan professional baseball infielder for the Toros de Tijuana of the Mexican League.
+He previously played in Major League Baseball (MLB) for the New York Mets, Arizona Diamondbacks, and San Francisco Giants.
+On his 16th birthday in 2007, Flores signed as an international free agent with the Mets, and he made his major-league debut with them in 2013.

 Early life

-Wilmer Alejandro Flores Garcia was born on August 6, 1991, in Valencia, Venezuela, to Soledy García and Wilmer Flores.
+Flores was born on August 6, 1991, in Valencia, Venezuela, to Soledy García and Wilmer Flores.
 He has three brothers and two sisters.
-His family nicknamed him "Catire" to his blond hair as a baby.
+His family nicknamed him "Catire" to his blonde hair as a baby.
 Growing up in Valencia, Venezuela, Flores first picked up a bat at age 6 and taught himself how to swing.
-After he turned 13 an agent, impressed with his power, steered him toward the nearby Agua Linda Academy, where he received formal instruction for the first time.
+After he turned 13, an agent, impressed with his power, steered him toward the nearby Agua Linda Academy, where he received formal instruction for the first time.

 He has two brothers also named Wilmer Flores, one of whom is a pitcher in the Detroit Tigers organization.

 Professional career

 Minor leagues

 Flores signed as an international free agent with the New York Mets on August 6, 2007, his 16th birthday.
-With his $750,000 signing bonus, he bought his mother a new Hyundai Sonata that he did not know how to drive.
-He was rated in the Top 100 prospects by Baseball America prior to the 2009 (#47), 2010 (#88), and 2011 (#59) seasons.
+With his $750,000 signing bonus, he bought his mother a new Hyundai Sonata he did not know how to drive.
+He was rated in the top 100 prospects by Baseball America prior to the 2009 (#47), 2010 (#88), and 2011 (#59) seasons.

 Flores started at second base for the World team at the 2009 All-Star Futures Game.
 He also was named to the Baseball America Rookie All-Star Team (2008), the APP Postseason All-Star Team (2008), the MiLB.com Organization All-Star Team (2010), and the South Atlantic League All-Star Team (2010).

 In 2011, the Mets sent Flores back to the St. Lucie Mets of the High–A Florida State League (FSL) to convert him from a shortstop into a third baseman.
 In 2012, Flores was selected at third base for the FSL All-Star Game.
 He went 3-for-4 with a run scored and three runs batted in, earning Most Valuable Player honors.
 He also appeared in the All-Star Futures Game for the second time in his career.
 The Mets promoted Flores to the Binghamton Mets of the Double–A Eastern League during the 2012 season.
 He finished the 2012 season with Binghamton batting .311/.361/.494 in 66 games with eight home runs, 33 RBI, and 20 walks.

 Flores began the 2013 season with the Las Vegas 51s of the Triple–A Pacific Coast League.
 He finished batting .321/.357/.531 in 107 games with 15 home runs, 86 RBI, and 25 walks.